2004 Advance Auto Parts 500

 The 2004 Advance Auto Parts 500 was the eighth stock car race of the 2004 NASCAR Nextel Cup Series.
 It was held on April 18, 2004, at Martinsville Speedway in Martinsville, Virginia before a crowd of 91,000.
-The 500-lap race was won by Rusty Wallace of the Penske-Jasper Racing team after he started from a seventeenth position; It was Wallace's fifty-fifth and final victory of his career.
-Bobby Labonte finished second and Dale Earnhardt Jr. came in third.
+The 500-lap race was won by Rusty Wallace of Penske-Jasper Racing after starting 17th; it was Wallace's 55th and final career victory.
+Bobby Labonte finished 2nd and Dale Earnhardt Jr. came in 3rd.

 Report

 Background

 Martinsville Speedway is one of five short tracks to hold NASCAR races; the others are Richmond International Raceway, Dover International Speedway, Bristol Motor Speedway, and Phoenix International Raceway.
 The standard track at Martinsville Speedway is a four-turn, 0.526 mi oval.
 Its turns are banked at eleven degrees, and neither the front stretch (the location of the finish line) nor the backstretch is banked.

 Before the race Kurt Busch led the Drivers' Championship with 1,032 points, nineteen ahead of Matt Kenseth in second, and a further sixteen in front of Dale Earnhardt Jr. in third.
 Tony Stewart was fourth on 946 points, and Elliott Sadler was a further four points behind in fifth.
 Ford was leading the Manufacturers' Championship with 48 points; Chevrolet was second with 43 points, and Dodge was a close third on 42.
 Jeff Gordon was the race's defending champion.